withastro/starlight/docs/src/content/docs/reference/overrides.md

 Component used to render Starlight’s search UI.
 The default implementation includes the button in the header and the code for displaying a search modal when it is clicked and loading [Pagefind’s UI](https://pagefind.app/).

+When [`pagefind`](/reference/configuration/#pagefind) is disabled, the default search component will not be rendered.
+However, if you override `Search`, your custom component will always be rendered even if the `pagefind` configuration option is `false`.
+This allows you to add UI for alternative search providers when disabling Pagefind.

 #### `SocialIcons`

 **Default component:** [`SocialIcons.astro`](https://github.com/withastro/starlight/blob/main/packages/starlight/components/SocialIcons.astro)